jeremyjpark/bearbnb/README.md

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedPosts` collection that fetches from the new route, then create a `FeedShow` view that uses the new collection.
-Ultimately, this will be the page users see after logging in.

-[Details][phase-four]

 ### Phase 5: Searching for Blogs and Posts (~2 days)
 I'll need a `search` route that accepts a query in the params.
 The controller action will run two queries: one to find blogs where the `title` matches